DevPlant/angularjs-training/6-services-and-http/README.md

         return service;
     }
 ```
-We are injecting `$http, $log, $q` into the function, $http is a angular core service used for http requests.
+We are injecting `$http, $log, $q` into the function:
+- `$http` is a angular core service used for http requests.
 This is similar to jquery's `$.ajax`
+- `$log` is used for logging
+- `$q` is used to handle promises

-We are defining an API URL using const - this is just a public API that provides dummy data.
+We are defining an API_URL using const - this is just a public API that provides dummy data.

 Check it out at: https://jsonplaceholder.typicode.com